Akuli/python-tutorial/basics/answers.md

 ## More Classes

-1. Delete all global variables, and use arguments and return values.
+1. Delete the `global` everywhere, and add arguments and return values until the code works.

     We also need to handle the `len(words) == 0` case differently, and returning `None` makes sense now.

     ```python
     import random